Above: Still from Judy Chicago’s 1972 film Smoke Bodies; journalists view my 1993 video co-starring Camille Paglia during the exhibition press preview

 During the opening party, there was a rather challenging performance (which included video projection) by New York-based writer, choreographer and performer Okwui Okpokwasili.
-The piece, Poor People’s TV Room, is informed by her Nigerian heritage and two events: the 1929 Women’s War in Easter Nigeria and the Bokom Haram kidnappings.
+The piece, Poor People’s TV Room, is informed by her Nigerian heritage and two events: the 1929 Women’s War in Eastern Nigeria and the Bokom Haram kidnappings.
 Through movement and repetitive song, Okpokwasili manifests the embodied resistance practices of Nigerian women.

 Xenobia Bailey’s Mothership 1: Sistah Paradise’s Great Wall of Fire Revival Tent (what a title!) is a crocheted shelter with eyes—the pupils are cowry shells—that are always on the watch, protecting whoever would find themselves inside.

 Osías Yanov’s AOOT is “a queer talisman” in the shape of a ladder created specially for this exhibition.
 One of the ladder’s steps is meant to invoke that assassinated Argentinian trans activist Diana Sacayán (1975–2015), who fought for the recognition of trans rights in Argentina.
 Another rung of the ladder is an homage to Ni Una Menos, a grassroots feminist movement that has fought for women’s right to abortion in Argentina.

 Carolina Caycedo’s Lucretia Borgia from 2002, from her Criminal Women series.
 We do love our female criminals (the female villains were my favorite characters in fairytales when I was a child).
 Here’s an explanation of the series:

 Of course, there are many, many more works to see from this show, so get your non-binary, queer ass over to Nottingham Contemporary!